-There are a ton of teams that could use a starter like Vargas to throw into their rotation.
-The Baltimore Orioles have the 4th worst starter ERA right now, and it seems like they are always looking for more reliable starters.
-If the 1st place Twins decide to go for it in 2017, they are in need of a starter to pair up with Ervin Santana.
+There are a ton of teams that could use a starter like Vargas to throw into the rotation.
+The Baltimore Orioles have the fourth worst starter ERA right now, and it seems like they are always looking for more reliable starters.
+If the first place Twins decide to go for it in 2017, they are in need of a starter to pair up with Ervin Santana.
 The Blue Jays are getting healthy and look like they will end up getting their way into the playoff race.
 Vargas and Stroman could be a strong 1-2 punch in Toronto.
 The Rockies and Diamondbacks could also be interested out in the NL West.

 2. Matt Kemp (outfielder) (Atlanta Braves)

 Matt Kemp has been better than the Braves could have ever imagined since they traded for him last August.
 This season he is hitting .325 with 10 home runs and will likely be an All-Star.
 He is certainly at his highest value, and the Braves may choose to move him because he is not necessarily part of their future plans.

 The reigning American League champs could really use another big bat to put in their outfield with Michael Brantley.
 The Indians have been somewhat treading water this season and are looking for a boost.
 If the Twins and Rangers decide to be buyers, an all-star veteran outfielder will certainly be on their wish list.
 The Arizona Diamondbacks could also add Kemp to an outfield that already has David Peralta and A.J.
 Pollock.